Gift5848/gethub222/USER_MANUAL.md

 - Review code comments and in-app help sections (if available)
 - For technical support, contact the backend development team or project maintainer
 - Report bugs or request features via the project issue tracker

 ---

+## 13. Shop Wallet-Based Product Posting Business Rule

+### 1. Wallet Creation & Funding
+- A wallet is automatically created for each shop upon registration.
+- Shops can deposit funds into their wallet at any time.

+### 2. Product Posting Rule
+- To post a product, the shop’s wallet must have at least **2% of the product price** available.
+- When posting, **2% of the product price** is **frozen** in the wallet (not spendable).
+- The system recalculates and displays wallet balances during the posting process.

+### 3. Wallet Balance Calculation & Display
+- When a shop attempts to post a product, the system must display:
+  - **Current Wallet Balance**
+  - **Product Price**
+  - **Required Frozen Amount (2%)**
+  - **New Available Balance after freezing**
+  - **Frozen Balance**
+- This information is shown **before** confirming the product post.

+**Example:**
+- Wallet Balance: 1000 birr
+- Product Price: 10,000 birr
+- Frozen Amount: 2% of 10,000 = 200 birr
+- Available Balance After Posting: 800 birr
+- Frozen Balance: 200 birr

+### 4. Upon Product Sale
+- The frozen 2% is **debited** from the wallet as a platform fee/commission.

+---

+**Summary:**
+Shops must maintain a wallet balance to post products.
+2% of the product price is frozen as a pending platform fee, clearly shown to the shop before posting.
+Upon sale, the frozen amount is collected as commission.

+---